Meghan Markle And Prince Harry’s Love Story Movie Adaptation: Lifetime Casts Title Roles In ‘A Royal Romance’

 Entertainment Weekly revealed that the TV movie, which will be directed by Menhaj Huda based on a script from Scarlett Lacey and Terrence Coli, has been set with an airdate before Meghan Markle and Prince Harry’s royal wedding on May 18 at the St. George’s Chapel at Windsor Castle.

 Meanwhile, E!
-News said Harry & Meghan: A Royal Romance will cover all the juicy details about the highly speculated whirlwind romance, including a chronicle of their courtship, the history at how they first laid eyes on each other thanks to mutual friends, the difficulties of keeping their relationship a secret, and more.
+News said Harry & Meghan: A Royal Romance will cover all the juicy details about the highly speculated whirlwind romance, including a chronicle of their courtship, the history of how they first laid eyes on each other thanks to mutual friends, the difficulties of keeping their relationship a secret, and more.

 It is also expected to dissect the intense global attention they received since announcing their relationship that eventually led to an engagement, particularly on issues like Meghan’s status as a divorced woman and her life as an American actress.

-Considering that rumors and truth about the couple have already mixed in the pools of online media, it would prove to be a challenge for Lifetime to accurately portray the couple’s.
+Considering that rumors and truth about the couple have already mixed in the pools of online media, it would prove to be a challenge for Lifetime to accurately portray the couple.

-Even so, the entertainment company responsible for William & Kate: The Movie, which aired just 11 days prior to Prince William and Kate Middleton’s royal wedding, already started well with their choice of actors as People noted how Fitz-Henley bear a very close resemblance with Meghan while Fraser appears to sport the same messy ginger mane and beard as Prince Harry.
+Even so, the entertainment company responsible for William & Kate: The Movie, which aired just 11 days prior to Prince William and Kate Middleton’s royal wedding, already started well with their choice of actors as People noted how Fitz-Henley bears a very close resemblance with Meghan while Fraser appears to sport the same messy ginger mane and beard as Prince Harry.

 Jamaican/American Actress #ParisaFitzHenley (@ParisaFH) to star in Lifetime movie about Prince Harry and Meghan, 'Harry & Meghan: A Royal Romance' via @THR – https://t.co/zue1QlBprf